doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-n` : indicates dry run, don't actually do anything, just printf's

+`-P` : indicates use Packer rather than Lazy to initialize

-`-p` : indicates use Packer rather than Lazy to initialize
+`-p` : indicates use Plug rather than Lazy to initialize

 `-q` : indicates quiet install